-Ameren Missouri's electric operating revenues are subject to regulation by the MoPSC.
-If certain criteria are met, Ameren Missouri's electric rates may be adjusted without a traditional rate proceeding.
-For example, Ameren Missouri's MEEIA customer energy-efficiency program costs, net shared benefits or throughput disincentive, and any performance incentive are recoverable through a rider that may be adjusted without a traditional rate proceeding, subject to MoPSC prudence reviews.
+Ameren Missouri's electric operating revenues are regulated by the MoPSC.
+Ameren Missouri's electric service and natural gas distribution service rates are established in a traditional regulatory rate review based on a historical test year and an allowed return on equity.
+If specific criteria are met, certain of Ameren Missouri's electric rates may be adjusted without a traditional rate proceeding.
+For example, Ameren Missouri's MEEIA customer energy-efficiency program costs, lost electric margins, and any performance incentive are recoverable through a rider that may be adjusted without a traditional rate proceeding, subject to MoPSC prudence reviews.
 Likewise, the FAC permits Ameren Missouri to recover or refund, through customer rates, 95% of the variance in net energy costs from the amount set in base rates without a traditional rate proceeding, subject to MoPSC prudence reviews.

-In addition to the FAC and the MEEIA recovery mechanisms, Ameren Missouri employs other cost recovery mechanisms, including a pension and postretirement benefit cost tracker, an uncertain tax position tracker, a renewable energy standards cost tracker, and a solar rebate program tracker.
+In addition to the MEEIA and the FAC recovery mechanisms, Ameren Missouri employs other cost recovery mechanisms, including a pension and postretirement benefit cost tracker, an uncertain tax position tracker, a tracker on certain excess deferred taxes, a renewable energy standards cost tracker, and a solar rebate program tracker.
 Each of these trackers allows Ameren Missouri to defer the difference between actual costs incurred and the costs included in customer rates as a regulatory asset or regulatory liability.
 The difference will be included in base rates in a subsequent MoPSC rate order.
+Ameren Missouri also employs PISA and the RESRAM, as discussed below.